 Adherence to regulatory requirements during construction and operation of the Proposed Action Alternative and other reasonably foreseeable projects would not substantially degrade surface or groundwater quality.
 Implementation and adherence to BMPs and other measures employed by all reasonably foreseeable projects is expected to result in short-term negligible impacts to water resources during construction and decommissioning, and long-term negligible impacts to surface water during operations in their immediate vicinities.
 The Proposed Action Alternative would have negligible effects on surface water and a minor effect to groundwater storage reduction, drawdown, subsidence, and yield resulting in a minor incremental impact on water resources.
-As a result, minor adverse cumulative effects to surface water or groundwater could be expected from the construction of the Proposed Action Alternative when combined with other reasonably foreseeable planned and approved development actions in the vicinity, but would be mitigated according to Federal, state, and local regulatory requirements.
+As a result, minor adverse cumulative effects to surface water or groundwater could be expected from the construction of the Proposed Action Alternative when combined with other reasonably foreseeable planned and approved development actions in the vicinity.